wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

     | -h / --help                   | Shows *help*.                                                                                                  |
     +-------------------------------+----------------------------------------------------------------------------------------------------------------+

 #.
-Copy ``~/certs.tar`` to all the servers of the distributed deployment, including the Wazuh indexer, Wazuh server, and Wazuh dashboard nodes.
+Copy ``~/certs.tar`` to all the servers of the distributed deployment, including the Elasticsearch, Wazuh server, and Kibana nodes.
 This can be done by using, for example, ``scp``.

-You now have installed and configured the initial Wazuh indexer node.
+You now have installed and configured the initial Elasticsearch node.

     - If you want a single-node cluster, everything is set and you can proceed directly with :ref:`installing the Wazuh server <wazuh_server_installation>`.